 Acceleration Point: Why use software to monitor DOLs on social media rather than figure out your own DIY solution?

 DOL Engagement Expert: There is value in having a premium dashboard that’s paid for rather than trying to find a way to piecemeal it, to throw something together, using free or lower-cost tools.
-Piecemealing it definitely works.
-But it is a massive undertaking that you need to have head count dedicated to.
-And it’s going to be head count that is looking at the information on a day-to-day basis.
+Piecemealing definitely works.
+But it is a massive undertaking that you need to have a headcount dedicated to.
+And it’s going to be headcount that is looking at the information on a day-to-day basis.
 You can try to get a group of people together, divide and conquer to get this sort of information, but then you need somewhere to collect all the information, and you need somewhere to collate it.
 You need to be able to filter it, and you lose some of the search functionality as well.
 Having a single dashboard really saves your people a significant amount of time and allows them to focus on what’s important.

 Having a dashboard also ensures that through the search functionality, you’re only getting the scientific information that you care about.
 You’re not getting a trip to Disney; you’re not getting a post about the recruiter that just contacted them.
 You’re not getting information about things that are happening in their personal and professional life that don’t align with your therapeutic area or your strategy.
 So you’re getting what matters, and it’s much more ethical to focus on those scientific pieces of information than any other pieces.
 That alone makes it better.

 Being able to see the important stuff that matters to you based on your search criteria and not having to have people manually go in day in and day out for an hour or two a day to collect this and pay them to go through social media.
-Instead, you’ve got a one-stop shop, click, a few buttons on your laptop, you get the report and the update that you need.
+Instead, you’ve got a one-stop-shop, click, a few buttons on your laptop, you get the report and the update that you need.

 Acceleration Point: Why is it worth it to consider DOLs, even if you’ve only ever known KOL engagements?